A Low-Complexity Graph-Based LMMSE Receiver for MIMO ISI Channels with M-QAM Modulation: LLR EXCHANGE ALGORITHM COMPATIBLE WITH THE GRAPH APPROACH

 \section{LLR EXCHANGE ALGORITHM COMPATIBLE WITH THE GRAPH APPROACH}

 LMMSE equalizer used in turbo decoders needs an algorithm to transit between binary, i.e., bit LLR domain, and Gaussian domain.
-There are mathematical models for the extrinsic bit LLR computation of the LMMSE equalizer in the literature such as the WP~\cite{WangPoor1999,Tuchler2002} and the JG approaches~\cite{Ping2003} which are not suitable for the graph based LMMSE equalization due to their high computational complexity caused by matrix inversions of size $N_t N$.
+Transition from binary to Gaussian domain is rather trivial and can be reached in equations (2.28-2.29) in~\cite{Pinar2014Tez}.
+On the other hand, there are mathematical models for the extrinsic bit LLR computation of the LMMSE equalizer in the literature such as the WP~\cite{WangPoor1999,Tuchler2002} and the JG approaches~\cite{Ping2003} which are not suitable for the graph based LMMSE equalization due to their high computational complexity caused by matrix inversions of size $N_t N$.
 In~\cite{Guo2008}, considering the graph outputs, the mathematical expression of the extrinsic bit LLRs with respect to the JG approach was simplified for BPSK signaling.
 Also, the authors of~\cite{Guo2008} shows the equivalence between the JG and WP approaches for BPSK signaling.
 However, there is no mathematically justified reduced complexity LLR exchange algorithm for higher constellation sizes in the literature to the best of our knowledge.
 Despite the fact~\cite{Guo2011} proposed an intuitive method for $M$-QAM signaling without any simulation results, we have observed that equation $(8)$ in~\cite{Guo2011} causes both diversity and SNR losses as shown in Section~\ref{sec:simple_WP}.
-Moreover, we have also proposed a heuristic algorithm in which both the intrinsic and the a priori LLRs are computed under the Gaussian assumption presented in~\cite{Pinar2014}.
+This performance loss is because equation $(8)$ in~\cite{Guo2011} depends on the assumption that $p(x_{k,j} \vert \mathbf{y})$ has a Gaussian distribution.
+In addition, we have also proposed a heuristic algorithm in which both the intrinsic and the a priori LLRs are computed under the Gaussian assumption presented in~\cite{Pinar2014}.
 Although it has much better performance than the one in~\cite{Guo2011} for M-QAM signaling, there exists no scientifically proved basis for the idea behind our heuristic method.
-Also, as given in the comparative results in Section~\ref{sec:simple_WP}, the WP approach simplified here, on which we will base our proposal, is observed to perform better for $M$-QAM signaling in comparison to both methods in~\cite{Guo2011,Pinar2014}.
+Another method, used in~\cite{Springer2011}, computes the extrinsic information (in terms of mean and variance) in Gaussian domain and obtains the extrinsic LLRs using this information.
+We call it as LMMSE-EG in the simulation results.
+The reason why this method fails is that it depends on the assumption where both $p(x_{k,j} \vert \mathbf{y})$ and $p(x_{k,j})$ has Gaussian distribution.
+On the other hand, WP algorithm, which is to be analyzed in details, works under the assumption that the filtered output has a conditional Gaussian distribution given the actual symbol transmitted~\cite{WangPoor1999}.
+So, the residual interference plus noise terms is assumed to have a Gaussian distribution, which turns out to be a better and consistent assumption shown by extensive simulations in this paper.
+Consequently, we will base our proposal on the WP approach which is observed to perform better for $M$-QAM signaling as compared to the others.

 In the subsequent section, we provide the mathematical relation between the graph based LMMSE equalizer outputs (\textit{a posteriori} mean and variance values) and the bit LLRs for higher order modulation alphabets.
 Hence, owing to this key connection, extrinsic bit LLR values from LMMSE estimation can be obtained easily in accordance with the graph solution without any major complexity increase.